-"Burning the/your ships/boats" means doing something that makes it impossible for yourself to turn back, especially if it is done wilfully and without necessity.
+"Burning the/your ships/boats" means doing something that makes it impossible for yourself to turn back, especially if it is done willfully and without necessity.
 The figure of speech derives from legends about conquerors who supposedly, upon landing their army in enemy country, ordered the invasion fleet to be burnt.
-Most people today have heard this tale about Hernán Cortés, but it is in fact centuries older than Cortez.
-"Burning the bridges" has the same meaning.
+Most people today have heard this tale about Hernán Cortés doing it during the Spanish Conquest of the Aztec Empire, but it is in fact centuries older than him.

 Or that is the theory.
 While tales of this type are a favorite of motivational trainers, who always focus on how "cutting off your retreat" will set free unknown potentials, there are only few historical examples of things like this actually happening, and then usually not for the exact same reasons.
 Also contrary to what motivational trainers like to suggest, it is not actually a guarantee of success.